-CDT testing alone is not recommended for general screening for alcoholism; however, when combined with other methods (ie, gamma-glutamyltransferase, mean corpuscular volume, patient self-reporting) clinicians can expect to identify 90% or more of patients who consume a large amount of alcohol.
+CDT testing alone is not recommended for general screening for alcoholism; however, when combined with other methods (ie, gamma-glutamyltransferase, mean corpuscular volume, patient self-reporting, ethylglucuronide analysis) clinicians can expect to identify the majority of patients who consume a large amount of alcohol.

 < or =0.10